Covid-19 in the Middle East: situation report for week ending 27 June 2020

 Oman’s outbreak grew slowly until the end of May but new cases have risen substantially since then.
 The health ministry says this has “ nothing to do with” the reopening of activities.
 A ministry official blamed “continued indifference” by the public, saying that “most of the infections among citizens could have been easily avoided”.

-As in the other Gulf states, migrant workers in Oman have been disproportionately affected by the virus and almost 40,000 have left the country since March.
+As in the other Gulf states, migrant workers in Oman have been disproportionately affected by the virus and according to figures released this week almost 40,000 have left the country since March.

 For more details see: Covid-19 in Oman